seyeint/Fine_tuning_torch/README.md

-# Fine tuning with torch
+# Fine tuning with new torch native framework.

-### Quick context on LoRA, regardless of the framework one is working in:
+#### Quick context on LoRA, regardless of the framework one is working in:

 **Rank (R)**: Measure of "dimensionality" of the space a transformation - weight matrix - can span.